jordyAjanohoun/balancing-scale-problem/README.md

 ## Notes
 - I manually tested using the test files in this repo.
 Using a test framework like GTest or Catch2 and setting up automated tests (CI/CD) is better for real world projects.
-- The runtime complexity is O(N) where N is the number of nodes because we traverse the tree 2 times.
-Once to parse the input file and store the tree as a map, and a second time to compute the masses we need to balance the tree.
+- The runtime complexity is `O(N + N*log(N))` where N is the number of nodes because we traverse the tree 2 times and we sort the output.
+The first traversal is when we parse the input file to store the tree as a map.
+The second one is to compute the masses we need to balance the tree.
-- The memory complexity is also O(N) because the data structures I use store no more than N elements where N is the number of nodes in the tree.
+- The memory complexity is `O(N)` because the data structures I use store no more than N elements where N is the number of nodes in the tree.
 - To keep things simple, I'm handling errors by throwing.
 I appreciate that there are other error handling approaches.
 - You might notice that the second commit is not attributed to my account/profile.
 This is because the email in my git config was not set.
 I've set it when I realized.